 Changing habits of thought and action do not have anything to do with the time of year or the tradition of making resolutions.
 It is incremental over time.
 New concepts to be adopted can come to our thought on a daily basis.
 Old patterns of thinking can give way to fresh ideas about health and wellbeing, and the steps we can take to bring them about.
 But is there a specific way to successfully introduce new habits?
 Can we force them with a resolution?

 Rather than trying to ‘will’ change with positive thinking, try developing a daily spiritual practice that supports your desire to change how you see yourself and the world.
 For example, a friend of mine finds her meditation and yoga routines helpful in coping with the daily stresses of life.
-Studies show that they are helpful; but I am thinking more about transformation of thought and character that brings a sense of renewal, rather than finding a coping mechanism for life.
+Studies show that they are helpful; but I am thinking more about the transformation of thought and character that brings a sense of renewal, rather than finding a coping mechanism for life.

 I asked another friend about whether he felt the practice of Christian prayer was transformative.
 He replied, “Prayer can change the way we think, but only if we’re receptive to receiving new ideas.
 It can bring healing too.”
-There are many examples of thought leaders around the word who have found that receptivity is essential to progress, and it became the catalyst for change both in them and, in many cases, the world.
+There are many examples of thought leaders around the world who have found that receptivity is essential to progress, and it became the catalyst for change both in them and, in many cases, the world.
 Martin Luther, Isaac Newton, Martin Luther King, Rosa Parks and of course, Nelson Mandela are a few examples.
 St. Paul, who himself experienced a spectacular transformation of thought – one that changed the course of history – said, “Be ye transformed by the renewal of your mind.”

 Creating a foundation in our life that allows us to be more open and yielding to better – even divine – ideas about healthier living is an ongoing process.
 So, rather than a once a year all or nothing resolution that we forget in a few days or weeks, a more helpful approach would be a willingness to change – no matter what the date the calendar indicates.